Category: News

 • ACCESSIBILITY OF THE SPACE: *LIMITED* The entirety of the visit will take place on the first floor.
 It is accessible through a set of steps that lead to the front door or a ramp at the back of the house.
 However, the latter is not suited for wheelchairs as it is quite narrow.
 In addition, due to the old nature of the nature, the only bathroom available is situated on the second floor.

 • ACCESSIBILITY OF THE GUIDED TOUR: *ADAPTABLE* The visit is composed of both visual and auditory elements.
 There are also objects that are available to be touched.
-If one has trouble seeing, an audio-guide is available upon request.
 Chairs are also provided for visitors that have trouble standing up through the whole duration of the visit.
 The visit is held in small groups (10-15 people maximum).

 Historic Places Days – National Trust for Canada